-Cherry Appliance Repair performs refrigerator repair service in CITY, including services to repair broken ice makers.
+Cherry Appliance Repair performs refrigerator repair service in Virginia, including services to repair broken ice makers.
 Learn about common ice maker failures below:

 Ice makers are perhaps one of the most convenient inventions of all time.
 This is a small luxury many people certainly take for granted.
 Refrigerator ice makers are relatively simple machines that do not feature a lot of complicated parts that might cause problems.

 Like with any repair, there are a few basic things that need to be reviewed before assuming the worst.
 And, it’s good to know, if needed, you can replace your ice maker without replacing the entire refrigerator, dependent on the brand and model.
 First, let’s take a look at some of the causes for an ice maker not working.

 If an ice maker is making ice but it isn’t ejecting it it is usually means there is a mechanical problem opposed to an electrical problem.
 This occurs when reorganizing food around in the freezer unit, you accidentally shift the control arm up or down.
 A lot of the time the ice maker will be jammed with something else, possibly a piece of ice.
 First, look to see if there’s ice or food blocking this from operating properly.